1 9 8 9 – 1 9 9 2 (Australia)

 With a live audience, a multi-camera studio setup that flew from one act to another, sets from zydeco bands and a stage design heaving with exploding puppets of large birds, the aesthetic was that of a wild party every younger viewer longed to join.

-The mixture of guests and regulars, recorded and live slots, ensured that the pace never slackened, even as standups such as Glynn Nicholas, Denise Scott and Anthony Aykroyd, character comedians like Flacco (Paul Livingston), Jean Kittson and Phil Scott, and troupes such as the bogan-satirising Empty Pockets and art-student-musical-comedy-anarchists the Doug Anthony Allstars turned experimental acts into permanent fixtures.
+The mixture of guests and regulars, recorded and live slots, ensured that the pace never slackened, even as standups such as Glynn Nicholas, Denise Scott and Anthony Aykroyd, character comedians like Flacco (Paul Livingston), Jean Kittson and Phil Scott, and troupes such as the bogan-satirising Empty Pockets (Matthew Parkinson and Matthew Quartermaine) and art-student-musical-comedy-anarchists the Doug Anthony Allstars turned experimental acts into permanent fixtures.

 The house band were The Swinging Sidewalks.
 Glynn Nicholas became the host when Harmer left to host her own talk show.